PreCyz/GitDiffGenerator/README.md

  - branch name,
  - commit message.
 #####
+**Case 2**<br />
 It also may be that owner of the code forbids to share any kind of information about the code and changes, even headers.
 If so then user should upload to SharePoint file with the statement.
 Application can do it for user if only *codeProtection* parameter is set as `STATEMENT`.
 ### Sample of setups
 **Example 1**<br />
 If you want to create diff for _Smeagol Golum_ and _Project1_ from last 7 days then create following setup in your _application.properties_:<br />
 ```
-author=Smeagol Golum
+author=Smeagol Gollum
 itemPath=c:\\Path\\to\\git\\diff\\item
 projectPath=c:\\Git\\Project1
 ```